Workshop 11 (Fee: $250)

 Tuesday, 10 am – 12 pm

 Most pizzeria operators don’t know their true break-even point, or have accurate systems to calculate and track it.
-In this four-hour session, founding partners John and Jacque Farrell of nine-unit Farrelli’s Wood Fire Pizza in Tacoma, Wash., will teach you how to use three very important spreadsheets: a spreadsheet with graph for keeping a history of sales and forecasting future sales; a break-even analysis for your pizzeria; and an effective spreadsheet scheduling tool to help you forecast and control your labor costs.
+In this two-hour session, founding partners John and Jacque Farrell of nine-unit Farrelli’s Wood Fire Pizza in Tacoma, Wash., will teach you how to use three very important spreadsheets: a spreadsheet with graph for keeping a history of sales and forecasting future sales; a break-even analysis for your pizzeria; and an effective spreadsheet scheduling tool to help you forecast and control your labor costs.
 John and Jacque will share their combined 45-plus years of experience in the restaurant industry and provide each person with a thumb drive containing the spreadsheets for use in their businesses.
 This workshop is a must for those thinking about entering the business or with a few years of pizzeria experience.

 NOTE: To get the most out of this workshop, please bring your laptop.
 John and Jacque will provide a USB flash drive and help you load the files on it so you customize your own spreadsheet data when you return to your business.